 I am too busy to pull the files from a completely stock setup but I was able to pull them from a clean 2.1 install with my custom (restored) config on it.

-#7 Updated by Michael Virgilio about 4 years ago
+#7 Updated by Michael Virgilio over 4 years ago

 Just wanted to add a comment here... it's possible that this is not a pfSense bug.
 DHCPv6+PD leases a prefix of the requested size based on the DUID.
 So if the client requests a /64 prefix first, then it will not be able to get a /60 until the first /64 lease has expired, or if the ISP deletes the lease for that DUID.
 This is why the user cannot obtain a /60 after a /64 was requested first by the same host (Comcast's default expiration time is one week).